pykeen/pykeen/docs/source/tutorial/running_ablation.rst

     ...     best_replicates=5,
     ... )

 Eager to check out the results?
-Then navigate to the output directory ``path/to/output/directory`` in which you will find a directory whose name contains a timestamp and a unique id.
-Within this directory, you will find subdirectories, e.g., ``0000_nations_complex`` which contains all experimental artifacts of one specific ablation experiment of the defined ablation study.
+Then navigate to your output directory ``path/to/output/directory``.
+Within your output directory, you will find subdirectories, e.g., ``0000_nations_complex`` which contains all experimental artifacts of one specific ablation experiment of the defined ablation study.
 The most relevant subdirectory is ``best_pipeline`` which comprises the artifacts of the best performing experiment, including its definition in ``pipeline_config.json``,  the obtained results, and the trained model(s) in the sub-directory ``replicates``.
 The number of replicates in ``replicates`` corresponds to the number provided through the argument ``-r``.
 Additionally, you are provided with further information about the ablation study in the root directory: ``study.json`` describes the ablation experiment, ``hpo_config.json`` describes the HPO setting of the ablation experiment, ``trials.tsv`` provides an overview of each HPO experiment.